 Our work is made possible in part through memberships and contributions from key stakeholders.
 We invite organizations involved in phosphorus sustainability to contact us and join our alliance of members.
-The membership is open to all organizations that support our mission, including those working in phosphates, biomaterials recycling, water & wastewater treatment, animal agriculture, crop agriculture, and the food & beverage supply chain.
+The membership is open to all organizations that support our mission, including those working in phosphates, biomaterials recycling, water and wastewater treatment, animal agriculture, crop agriculture, and the food and beverage supply chain.

 Members in the Sustainable Phosphorus Alliance are entitled to the following benefits:

 - Priority exposure in the Phosphorus Forum, an annual stakeholder meeting centered on phosphorus sustainability (includes one free ticket).
 Phosphorus Forum presentations are re-broadcast on YouTube for even wider visibility.

 - Visibility as a thought leader in your industry through presentations in our Sustainable Phosphorus Webinar Series and our Phosphorus Science Now! series.
 Our webinars are re-broadcast on YouTube for even wider visibility.

 - Participation in research conducted by the NSF-funded, multi-institutional STEPS center for phosphorus sustainability.

 - Access to working groups that tackle technical, legislative, institutional and societal hurdles to implementing phosphorus management innovations.